nuriel77/iri-playbook/docs/appendix.rst

    cd /opt/iri-playbook && git pull

 If this command breaks, it means that you have conflicting changes in one of the configuration files.
-Try to identify those manually, create a backup of those files if required, revert and re-run the above command (or hit me up on slack or github for assitance)
+See :ref:`gitConflicts` on how to apply new changes (or hit me up on slack or github for assitance)

 2. WARNING, this will overwrite changes to your monitoring configuration files if you had any manually applied!
 Run the playbook's monitoring role: